 Aside from being a highly trusted credit card issuer, Citi offers some of the best credit cards on the market, with options that benefit both high spenders and beginner cardholders.

-What is Citi Private Pass?
+What is Citi Entertainment?

-Citi’s Private Pass is available for any cardholder with a Citibank credit card displaying a Visa, Mastercard and American Express logo, or any Citibank debit card that has the Mastercard logo.
-Redeeming is quite straightforward — your Citi card number is verified either at the time of purchase or at the event.
-To get all the details, read the terms and conditions at citiprivatepass.com.
+The program is available for any cardholder with a CitiBank credit card displaying a Visa, Mastercard or American Express logo, or any CitiBank debit card that has the Mastercard logo.
+Redeeming is straightforward — your Citi card number is verified either at the time of purchase or at the event.
+To get all the details, read the terms and conditions at citientertainment.com.

 Is a Citi credit card right for you?